 An Introduction to Online Research Resources

 New York City has extraordinary resources for hunting down information about building histories.
-Much of that work still has to be done in archives, city offices, libraries and historical societies, but in the past few years many of these resources have gone on-line, making it possible to do some of the research without having to visit the city.
+Much of that work still has to be done in archives, city offices, libraries and historical societies, but in the past decade many of these resources have gone on-line, making it possible to do some of the research without having to visit the city.
 Even when the resources are print only, on-line catalogs make it possible to plan an efficient research visit to the city.
-Please note: like all web sites, sometimes these “go down”; try again later.

 Please note: These resources are just the beginning.
-As in genealogy in general, there are thousands of resources, and new sites are going on-line all the time.
-For a more exhaustive treatment, including listings of resources with contact information and web sites, detailed explanations on understanding the relevant documents, and instructions on visiting and using the relevant repositories, please consult The Urban Genealogy Handbook (available 2014 - to be notified when it becomes available, please send us an e-mail).
+There are thousands of resources, and new sites are going on-line all the time.
+For a more exhaustive treatment, including listings of resources with contact information and web sites, detailed explanations on understanding the relevant documents, and instructions on visiting and using the relevant repositories, please consult The Urban Genealogy Handbook (available 2016 - to be notified when it becomes available, please send us an e-mail).

 Existing building histories

 Before starting out, check to see if the building you’re researching is either 1) listed on the National Register of Historic Places, or 2) designated as a landmark by the New York City Landmarks Preservation Commission (LPC).
 If it is, then an historical report already exists, and is available to researchers.